 People keep asking me why I don’t have an “about me” page on my blog.
 The main reason is that I am a private person and don’t like the attention that my work sometimes brings me.
 I’m flattered and very surprised when people recognize me on the streets, but in preference I prefer to work anonymously.
 Which is why I have a rule to turn down any requests for interviews.
-I also don’t do selfies and rarely post photos of myself.
 I know it sounds strange to say I am publicity shy as my name is everywhere on my blogs.
-Unlike some other bloggers and people on social media, I chose right from the start to use my real name in order to be accountable for what I say and do.
+But, unlike some other bloggers and people on social media, I chose right from the start to use my real name in order to be accountable for what I say and do.
 I think there are too many “bar stool” experts on forums already who hide behind anonymity.

 I often get asked by people how much money I make from Twitter and Facebook.
 The quick answer to that is “zero”.
 The same goes for the majority of my websites.
 Yes, it is true that I am sometimes invited on TAT media trips but they don’t pay me for it.
 In fact, it is often the opposite as I usually have to take unpaid leave from my day job as a teacher.
 The way I see it, they are helping me visit places that I cannot normally afford on my own so that I can share pictures from around Thailand with my followers.
 However, I am under no obligation in promoting any place we visit.
 And if you follow me, you will know that I’m sometimes critical if there’s something I don’t like.
 I also enjoy doing many road trips by myself around Thailand as I have had my own car for many years.